galaxyproject/usegalaxy-playbook/roles/galaxyproject.galaxy_toolshed/README.md

 ------------

-This module does not directly depend on any others, but most likely you will want to use [galaxyprojectdotorg.galaxy][galaxyrole] to install the Galaxy (Tool Shed) code.
+This module does not directly depend on any others, but most likely you will want to use [galaxyproject.galaxy][galaxyrole] to install the Galaxy (Tool Shed) code.
 It requires the variable:

 - `galaxy_server_dir`: Filesystem path where the Galaxy server code will be installed (cloned).
 Set this to `galaxy_toolshed_server_dir`.

-For additional optional variables, see the [galaxyprojectdotorg.galaxy documentation][galaxyrole].
+For additional optional variables, see the [galaxyproject.galaxy documentation][galaxyrole].
 Most notably, you probably want to set `galaxy_config_file` to the path to `tool_shed.ini` to cause the galaxy role to fetch the correct eggs.